Long-Term Disability

 This is an entire, special area of law and business.
 If you’re not a professional in this kind of insurance yourself, you can’t be expected to know all the ins and outs.

-Let the professionals at Becker Law and Hawks Quindel step in.
+Let the disability insurance lawyers at Becker Law and Hawks Quindel step in.
 Our disability lawyers devote their practice to helping workers who face injuries, mistreatment in the workplace and health impairments.

 You also can talk to us about getting Social Security Disability benefits—the government-run counterpart to long-term disability.